Format and Rules

 Calculating the Grades

-The grades for the Urban Foot Orienteering Series Final are determined as follows:
+The grades for the Urban Foot Orienteering Series Final will be determined as follows:

-• The grades for each course (i.e the long course and the short course) are determined separately.
+• The grades for each course (i.e the Long course and the Short course) will be determined separately.

-• After the conclusion of the qualifying rounds the competitors are ranked according to their best two results.
-From these rankings the competitors are then put into grades.
+• After the conclusion of the qualifying rounds the competitors will be ranked according to their best two results.
+From these rankings the competitors will be put into grades.

 Note: Competitors must have successfully completed at least two rounds on the same course to qualify.

-• For each course the number of grades used depends on the number of qualifiers as follows:
+• For each course the number of grades used will depend on the number of qualifiers as follows:

 Number of Qualifiers | Number of Grades |